 Annex - iOS Device Screenshot Dimensions

-The dimensions in bold are the required screenshots for an app listing, the other iOS device specific screenshots have become optional.
+The dimensions below are the required screenshots for an app listing, the other iOS device specific screenshots have become optional.

 The dimensions below are in pixels – width by height.